Scindapsus aureus (Devil's Ivy) Care Indoors, Propagation, Common Problems & Solutions

 Epipremnum aureum 'Jade' (Jade Pothos) among others.

-According to the NASA Clean Air Study, Scindapsus aureus was found to be one of the best air-cleaning plants and gets rid of xylene, toulene, benzene, formaldehyde and ammonia from indoor air.
+Yes.
+According to the NASA Clean Air Study, Scindapsus aureus were found to be among effective air-cleaning plants, and get rid of xylene, toulene, benzene, formaldehyde and ammonia from indoor air.

 Is Scindapsus aureus toxic to pets?

-Devil's Ivy are toxic to both humans and pets according to ASPCA.
-They contain Calcium oxalate.
-If ingested it causes burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
+Scindapsus aureus are toxic to both humans and pets according to ASPCA.
+They contain Calcium oxalate crystals, which if ingested can cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
 Keep the plants from the reach of children and pets to avoid any mishap.
-They are toxic to cats, dogs, horses and other pets.
+Devil's Ivy are toxic to cats, dogs, horses and other pets.

 • Low maintenance: It tolerates neglect and still grows well.